youngdataspace/Predict-Disclosure-Choices-Using-Machine-Learning-Classifiers/README.md

 This notebook includes the following topics:
 - Build prediction models using Random Forest, Logistic Regression, Naive Bayes, K-Nearest Neighbors, and Support Vector Machine
-- Perform the K-Fold Cross-Validation to select the best performing model based on precision and recall values
+- Perform the K-Fold Cross-Validation and select the best performing model based on the average precision and recall values
 - Tune hyperparameters using the Grid Search method whenever possible
 - Evaluate the best model using precision, recall, and AUC